Reviews You Can Rely On

 Our Verdict

 We've been consistently impressed by the security-to-price ratio of Kryptonite locks, and the Kryptolok is no exception.
-Kryptonite updated its previous version of the Kryptolok with a new type of steel shackle and improved locking mechanism, and it continues to be a winner in our books.
-The long steel shackle makes it easy to lock just about anywhere while making it pretty difficult to cut.
+Kryptonite updated its Kryptolok with a new steel shackle and an improved locking mechanism, and it continues to be a winner in our books.
+The long steel shackle makes it easy to lock just about anywhere and pretty difficult to cut.
 You won't be able to pop this lock open with a hammer or bolt cutters.
-It took over a minute of noisy cutting with our angle grinder to loosen one side of the lock.
 The key design remains a bit of a challenge, as it must be set just right to unlock it, and the shackle can be a bit sticky in the lock.
-Even with these annoyances, we think it's a Best Buy due to its combination of versatility and security.
+Even with these annoyances, we think it's a Best Buy due to its combination of parking versatility and security.

 REASONS TO BUY